Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Colectivos generally lack accessibility features.

-Research plus check accessibility directly with hotels/providers before booking.
+Research plus check accessibility without a third party to hotels/providers before booking.

 Plan ahead.

-Playa del Carmen offers diverse transportation.
-Colectivos for budget-friendly regional travel, taxis for convenience, and rentals for flexibility.
+Playa offers diverse transportation.
+Colectivos for budget-friendly regional travel, using taxis to make things easier, and rentals for flexibility.
 Walking and cycling are great for local exploration.